trampgeek/moodle-qtype_coderunner/Readme.md

 The author is responsible for checking the compatibility of any other elements entered using raw HTML with jquery's val() method.
+If an element lacks a *val* method, jquery *valHooks* can be used to define one.

 The HTML to use in the answer area must be provided as the contents of the `globalextra` field in the question authoring form.

-Care must be taken when using the HTML UI to avoid using field names that conflict with any other named HTML elements in the page.
+Care must be taken when using the Html UI to avoid using field names that conflict with any other named HTML elements in the page.
 It is recommended that a prefix of some sort, such as `crui_`, be used with all names.

-When authoring a question that uses the html UI, the answer and answer preload fields are *not* controlled by the UI, but are displayed as raw text. sections of the authoring form.
+When authoring a question that uses the Html UI, the answer and answer preload fields are *not* controlled by the UI, but are displayed as raw text.
 If data is to be entered into these fields, it must be of the form

     {"<fieldName>": "<fieldValueList>",...}